immutables/immutables.github.io/immutable.md

 **Possible problems**

 + If abstract value type contains mandatory attributes
-  - Compilation error for the generated code: all final fields should be initialized in constructor
+  - Compilation error: could not generate default value for mandatory field.

 <a name="interning"></a>
 ### Instance interning